deadlysyn/scannerdarkly/README.md

 blocks anything that looks like "scanning" -- the exception is when scanning your own resources.
 Be aware of
 [the guidelines](https://aws.amazon.com/security/penetration-testing).
+For Route53 zone enumeration in particular, the approach is to leverage APIs vs crawling public DNS infrastructure.
+DO NOT attempt the latter or you are in violation of AWS policy.

 ## Usage

 All configuration can be specified via environment:

-- `PORTS`: Space delimited list of TCP ports to check (default: 80 443 8080 8443)
+- `PORTS`: Space delimited list of TCP ports to check (default: 80 443)
-- `TIMEOUT`: Scanning timeout (includes DNS resolution, default: 10 seconds)
+- `TIMEOUT`: Scanning timeout (includes DNS resolution, default: 5 seconds)
 - `ZONES`: Space delimited list of hosted zone IDs to audit (default: all public zones in account)

 ### Example